 How can a doctor identify frozen pelvis upon examination?

 During a pelvic examination, the doctor feels for a firmly fixed uterus.
 Sometimes the tissues that are frozen in fibrosis involve nerves and blood vessels both in the front and back of the uterus with no mobility at all.
 No wonder it is called the called the frozen pelvis!
 As the doctor performs a vaginal examination, a patient with frozen pelvis can feel extreme pain since the pelvic organs have lost all of their flexibility.
 This process causes what we call a “frozen pelvis” as the organs no longer move freely or easily within the normal confines of their organic structures.
-This in turn causes pain and discomfort due to the nature of the adhesions pulling on other organs.
-Usual functions such as a bowel movement, emptying the bladder, menstruation and sex are extremely painful due to the restrictive nature of scarring and altered anatomy.
-Bowel obstruction, kidney swelling (hydronephrosis), ureter swelling (hydroureter), bladder dysfunction, involvement of pelvic nerves are frequently due to partial or incomplete frozen pelvis.
+This, in turn, causes pain and discomfort due to the nature of the adhesions pulling on other organs.
+Usual functions such as a bowel movement, emptying the bladder, menstruation, and sex are extremely painful due to the restrictive nature of scarring and altered anatomy.
+Bowel obstruction, kidney swelling (hydronephrosis), ureter swelling (hydroureter), bladder dysfunction and the involvement of pelvic nerves are frequently due to partial or incomplete frozen pelvis.

 What Conditions Cause Frozen Pelvis?